Amber Anning

 Amber Anning (born 18 November 2000) is an English sprinter.
 A double Olympic medalist, she is the 2025 World Athletics Indoor champion over 400 metres.
 She holds the British record for 400 metres, 49.29 seconds, which she recorded when finishing fifth in the women's 400 metres at the 2024 Paris Olympics.

 She won two bronze medals at the 2024 Summer Olympics in the women's 4 × 400 metres relay and mixed 4 × 400 metres relay.

 Anning is the British record holder indoors over 200 m and was part of British teams that won medals in the women's 4 × 400 metres relay events at the 2019 European Indoor Championships and 2023 World Championship.
 She also won medals at the 2017 Commonwealth Youth Games and the 2019 European Athletics U20 Championships.
 Anning competed in college athletics for LSU Tigers and Arkansas Razorbacks.

 Personal life

 Anning was born in London the eldest of three sisters.
 She spent her early years in Hove and Australia.
 As a child, she participated in netball, swimming and athletics before choosing to specialise in the latter.

-She attended Brighton Hove & Sussex Sixth Form College.
+She attended Roedean School and Brighton Hove & Sussex Sixth Form College.
 In 2020, Anning began studying at Louisiana State University in the United States on a scholarship.
 In 2022, she transferred to the University of Arkansas.
 She graduated in 2024 with a degree in Advertising and Public Relations with minors in Journalism, Strategic Media and Psychology.